austenstone/schedule/README.md

 ### Example

-This workflow runs on a `schedule` event every hour and checks the schedule for any pending workflows to run.
+This workflow runs on a `schedule` event every hour and spends <1min checking the schedule for any pending workflows to run.

 To schedule a workflow, manually do a `workflow_dispatch` by going to "Actions > 📅 Schedule Workflow Dispatch", type when you want the workflow to run, and click Run workflow.